-The muscle up is a CrossFit skill that often takes athletes a long time to develop and perfect.
-I’ve previously published two articles (1 and 2) to help you develop a framework for developing this movement.
-The drills give you a great progression to get your first muscle up.
+The muscle-up is a CrossFit skill that often takes athletes a long time to develop and perfect.
+I’ve previously published two articles (1 and 2) to help you create a framework for developing this movement.
+The drills give you a great progression to get your first muscle-up.
 BUT THERE IS ONE PROBLEM…

 Step 1: Can you perform a full depth ring dip under control with the biceps coming into contact with the rings?
-If so, proper mobility for the muscle up transition is present.
-If not, we need to better pinpoint where to work on our mobility.
+If so, proper mobility for the muscle-up transition is present.
+If not, we need to pinpoint better where to work on our mobility.

 Step 2: Assess shoulder extension by having a partner lift your arm while you lie on your stomach.
 The partner must be sure to keep the arm in line with the body and not let any trunk rotation occur.

 Step 3: Flip one onto your back and position elbow on a foam roller with the shoulder abducted to 90 degrees.
 Your partner then internally rotates the shoulder and assesses how much motion is present.
-Ideally, we’d like to see the hand reach the stomach as shown in the video.
+Ideally, we’d like to see the hand reach the stomach, as shown in the video.

-If you need to improve shoulder internal rotation try this exercise set:
+If you need to improve internal shoulder rotation try this exercise set: